qintarra/C-Sharp/Tasks/LINQ_task/README.md

 # LINQ

 Write LINQ queries using extension methods.
 Each task must be solved with one LINQ query.
-Put LINQ expression in the return statement (Look at the template on the end of the task before solving the problem)
+Put LINQ expression in the return statement (Look at the template at the end of the task before solving the problem)

 ## Part Low